 - Learn With Medical and Nursing Students at a Leading Health Sciences Campus Pharmacists work with many health care professionals, such as doctors, nurses, physician assistants, and others, as part of the interprofessional team.
 You'll learn how to be a key player on today's health care team at our leading health sciences campus where you'll interact with students from medicine, nursing, and veterinary medicine.

 - Get a Front-Row Seat to Cutting-Edge Science at a Top 10 Research UniversityA strong scientific foundation is essential for great pharmacists.
-You'll experience all of the principles of drug discovery (medicinal chemistry), drug action (pharmacology), and drug delivery (pharmaceutics) and how to apply it in pharmacy practice.
+You'll experience all of the principles of drug discovery (medicinal chemistry), drug action (pharmacology), and drug delivery (pharmaceutics) and how to apply them in pharmacy practice.
 Plus, be at the forefront of personalized medicine and the latest pharmaceutical breakthroughs at one of the best research universities.

 - Gain Leadership Skills and Professional DevelopmentDeveloping student pharmacists to become leaders is woven throughout the curriculum.
 Pathways, electives, and certificate options provide specialization in your career interest.
 Outside the classroom, there are boundless opportunities for community outreach, entrepreneurship, and leadership experiences — all to help you distinguish yourself.